-Barone di Villagrande - Mount Etna, Sicily
+Barone di Villagrande -Sicilian Wine Mount Etna

 The Barone di Villagrande winemakers are young, fresh in spirit and energy, work together with enthusiasm, with the will to shape something new from the centuries-old roots of an estate on the slopes of Mount Etna. and is a fine example of Sicilian Wine.

 They cultivate their vineyards on Mount Etna since 1727.
 Day by day the vines deepen their roots into the fields.
 With time the wines mature, and so do people on the lands.
 Their family has been honed by 10 generations on the Etna.